Ansh-Agrahari/new-project/README.md

-it has sprngboot and kafka
+it has springboot and kafka